Still deciding on this year’s New Year’s Resolutions? This list of 5 Healthy New Year’s Resolutions To Make can help you pick.

 Let’s kick this one off by saying this is a resolution for anyone who is of legal drinking age.
 Now, on to the resolution.

 If you drink alcohol, this is the year you should drink less.
-In moderation, it can be okay depending on what you’re drinking (more about that here).
+For some people, drinking in moderation can be okay depending on what you’re drinking (more about that here).
 But, overlooking that, you might want to cut back on alcohol this year.

 If you’re feeling incredibly motivated, you can try a Dry January.

 And don’t beat yourself up if you’re at a party and you want to drink.
 Or if you decide that you’re not drinking alcohol during the week but you are on the weekends.
 It’s your life.
-Choose the lifestyle that works for you (as long as it’s safe and doesn’t go against anything prescribed by a doctor, of which I am not).
+Choose the lifestyle that works for you (as long as it’s safe and doesn’t go against anything prescribed by a doctor, of which I am not, so please, discuss this with your physician).

 Tips For Cutting Back On Alcohol: